Mihir-Null/AdminJack/README.md

 "event_name", "description", "image", "server_name", "channel_name", "meeting_link", "event_date", "event_time", "timezone", "calendar_name", "csv_file", "email_column", "event_duration", "club_name", "custom emails list","more_info_link"
 ```

-## A Note on General Customization
-It is important to note that all of these functions exist in the relevant Jack_[relevant cloud provider].py files and are all commented and written for readability.
-If you would like to customize the content, structure or sending of any of these functions, simply enter into these .py files and edit away to your heart's content. **This will not work for the .exe as it is pre-compiled, editing these for the exe will require rebuilding with pyinstaller**

-All details that are inputted are read and saved into a dictionary called `details` details has all the fields specified in the `fields` variable in main.py.
-If you would like to add a field, for example website, simply add `"website"` into the fields array and the bot will automatically reconfigure all relevant GUI items.
-You can then use `details["website"]` anywhere in the code for your inputted website.

 ## Fields
 ![image](https://github.com/user-attachments/assets/3e7bd455-6d2f-4882-a7e5-fc646079827b)